omgmog/mdm-theme-developer-helper/README.md

 - populates with some dummy content
 - parses MDM theme variables (e.g. `$enter_your_username_label`)
 - catches `alert()` calls in theme and handles them

+### Usage
+- Include `dummy.js` in your theme before your theme javascript
+- Develop your theme in your browser, as you would any other website